 The list of names and stars she has associated with proves why she is sometimes called the ‘Queen’ of groupies.
 Although some would argue in favor of other well-known groupies of her age, Connie Hamzy certainly stands out from the pack.
 Needless to say, Connie has been around.

 Being a groupie, she had access to behind the scenes of countless rockstars of her day.
-So much so that her escapades did not confine itself to one singer or one group.
+So much so that her escapades did not confine themselves to one singer or one group.
 She was known for associating with numerous stars and bands over decades of traveling.
 By her own admission, Connie Hamzy had intimate relations with dozens of stars.

 A legend in her own right, Connie Hamzy has traversed a route not known by many.
 And it all started when she was still pretty young.